By Tzvetelina Sabkova and Estelle Bardon

-As many families are planning to stay home over the holidays, at MyLibook, we have been thinking about fun and educational ways to enjoy the seasonal festivities.
+As the weather is getting cold and rainy, at MyLibook, we have been thinking about fun and educational ways to enjoy the seasonal festivities at home.
 What better way than to use your creativity and offer some original activities to your little ones?

 - Make cookies with icing letters.
 This one is for the cookie lovers and the little bakers.
 Make your favorite cookies or follow this delicious recipe.
 Once your cookies are ready and cooled down, you can use this bottled icing to write the first letter of your family members’ names.
 You can also write words, but I would recommend covering the top of the cookie with icing and using edible markers for more precision.
 You can also cut a small hole in the corner of a freezer bag to create a home-made piping bag if you prefer.

 - Create a personalized Christmas tree.
 We like this activity because it engages children with a variety of activities:

 - Cut triangles from green paper or card

 - Write a letter of the child’s name on each triangle.

 - Put the triangles in the right order starting from the top.

 - Glue them onto a piece of paper or card.

 - Decorate the trees with stickers or little paper ornaments

 - Complete these Holiday free printables from Fly Little Dragon.
 Your child will love the entertaining activities.
 It is the perfect way to engage children with winter-themed educational activities.